 About Me

 My name is Shannon Quinn.
-I’m an associate professor in the School of Computer Science and Department of Cellular Biology at the University of Georgia.
+I’m a machine learning engineer at Valo Health where I build the infrastructure the real experts need to make the next generation of lifesaving medications.
+I’m also a recovering academic and former associate professor of the University of Georgia.
 Which is ironic at some level, considering my undergraduate degree in Computer Science came from Georgia Tech (GO JACKETS).

-My interests are pretty broad, but the best summary I can give is that I enjoy hacking at large-scale data science problems.
-Recently I’ve been getting into DevOps, and ways of operationalizing machine learning; reproducibility is very important to me, and anything that helps make the hidden work of preprocessing, pretraining, and even precoding explicit is a good idea in my book.
-Perhaps unsurprisingly, I’m a huge proponent of open source development, and a big believer in open science.
+My interests are pretty broad, but the best summary I can give is that I enjoy hacking at large-scale data science problems whose solutions help real people.
+Recently I’ve been getting into ways of operationalizing machine learning; reproducibility is very important to me, and anything that helps make the hidden work of preprocessing, pretraining, and even precoding explicit is a good idea in my book.
+Perhaps unsurprisingly, I’m a huge proponent of open source, and a big believer in open science.
 I try to make tools, data, and course materials all available with open source licenses, and try to give back to the open source communities whenever and however I can.

 In my copious (lulz) free time, I enjoy board gaming, video gaming, and anything that involves working up a sweat: baseball, football, basketball, racquetball, cycling, hiking, and especially running.